"It's not an easy decision, Commander, but it's one you'll have to make."

 Heroic Sacrifice: Stays behind on the Temple Ship to send it into orbit and explode normally instead of becoming a black hole.

 Psychic Powers: Includes two abilities not available to other XCOM psionics: the "Rift", a powerful, lingering area of effect attack, and a link to the Ethereal Hive Mind.
+In addition, no matter what the Volunteer's Psi rank was when they entered the Gollop Chamber, they come out of it at the maximum possible, even if they were fresh and inexperienced Psi users.

 All attempts to contact the invaders thus far have failed.
 Their only purpose seems to be destruction and chaos.